 5. When You Have a High Credit Score

-Lenders may also require:
+Lenders may also ask for:

-- Recent bank statements (last three months)
+- Recent bank statements (last 3 months)

-- Valid identification documents
+- Valid government-issued ID

 Key Considerations Before Using a Personal Loan for Business